SDPO: Segment-Level Direct Preference Optimization for Social Agents: Preliminary

 In a SOTOPIA task, we denote the background information available to the agent as $b$, which includes the scenario, role profiles, and its goal.
 The interaction history $h_{n}$ faced by the agent in the $n$-th round is as follows:

 Here, $y_{i}\sim\pi_{\theta}(\cdot|h_{i})$ represents the output generated by the LLM-based agent in round $i$ according to its policy $\pi_{\theta}$ with parameter $\theta$.
 On the other hand, $y_{i}^{'}$ represents the output of the interlocutor, which is drawn from an unknown distribution.
-Based on this formulation, we present the DPO and ETO loss functions (ETO directly extends turn-level DPO to the session level without rigorous proof) in Appendix \ref{sec: DPO} and \ref{sec: ETO}.
+Based on this formulation, we present the ETO and DMPO loss functions in Appendix \ref{sec: ETO} and \ref{sec: app_dmpo}.